 “Thank you,” we all said in unison, as Michael got up from his seat and exited the room.
 We all got up and went over to the table.
 A minute later, six servers entered the room, each carrying a large, covered tray.
 Three servers surrounded each of us, then revealed their mystery dishes.
 The smell that wafted through the air was amazing, and each dish looked as if it had been hand crafted with the utmost precision and forethought.

-But not only did the dishes look and smell amazing, upon closer inspection I realized that they indeed were amazing.
+[Details need polishing] But not only did the dishes look and smell amazing, upon closer inspection I realized that they indeed were amazing.
 Before each of us lay three of our favorite dishes.
 I saw that my mother had a choice between gazpacho soup, cranberry glazed salmon, and charbroiled coconut shrimp.
 My father had sitting before him a medium-rare New York strip steak, honey glazed and smoked ham, and crab legs.
 And I – I had before me the most wonderful dishes conceivable.

 The first dish appeared to be my favorite soup, crab chowder.
 But instead of serving it in a regular bowl, it appeared as though the soup was in a bowl that had been carved out of a round loaf of bread.
 The second dish was roasted chicken with a cream sauce.
 But the chefs here had added a brilliant touch by adding shaved almonds into the sauce, which must have added a fantastic texture to match the taste.
 And finally, there was a delectable dish of macaroni and cheese.
 But as with all the other dishes, there was something different about this one.
 It appeared as though this macaroni had been baked, as a crust had formed on the top.
 There also appeared to be chunks of ham and peas throughout.
 Interesting!